c-bull/www_data_collector/README.md

 # Usage example
 Let's say we want to collect data of bimmers that pop up on ebay.
 We first have to find the URL, so we search BMWs on ebay and sort by "newly listed".

 ![Alt text](/readme_img/img1.png)

 Next, we have to go to the next page of the results to find out the page_parameter_name.
 In this case it is "_pgn".

 ![Alt text](/readme_img/img2.png)

-So, our config file looks like this:
+So far, our config file looks like this:
 ```
 {
     "base_url": "https://www.ebay.com/b/BMW-Cars-and-Trucks/6001/bn_24017016?rt=nc&_sop=10",